urban-1/PFS/README.md

 # PFS: Python From Scratch #

-Compile python from scratch, install in a local folder and create a python virtual environment on top that has no system dependencies.
+Compile python from scratch, install in a local development environment and create a python virtual environment on top, that has no system dependencies.

-_Why?:_ Because I couldn't find a complete tutorial or something similar and I do need a way to easily build the same environment on multiple hosts (different distros).
+_Why?:_ Because I couldn't find a complete tutorial or anything similar and I do need a way to easily build the same environment on multiple hosts (different distros).

 **DO NEVER RUN THIS AS ROOT** (see disclaimer - except if you know what you are doing... ie. install at `/usr/local` and remove sources...)

+_NOTE_: Tested on:
+- CentOS 6.6
+- Debian 7.1
+- Ubuntu 14.04.3

-_NOTE: Tested on CentOS 6.6 and Debian 7.1_.
-Leave a message if you successfully run this on different distros/platforms.
+Drop me a message if you have successfully run this on different distros/platforms.

 ## Requirements ##

-Build tools: g++, make, libtool, etc. These can be installed in any location if not available on the system as long as they are in the `$PATH`.
+Build tools: g++, make, libtool, etc. These can be installed in any location, if they are not available on the host, as long as they are in the `$PATH`.

 ## Usage ##